mpc-qt/mpc-qt/README.md

 If you are a coder, try to follow the conventions in the code and make a PR.
 If you are a translator, we will be using [Weblate] to translate.
+Alternatively, you can submit the translations as a PR.

 ## Compiling